Yuri010/yuri010.github.io/devices.md

  - Intel Core 2 Duo E8500 (2c/2t) @ 3.16GHz
  - ASUS GeForce GT 730 (Silent (Passive, it has no fan lol) and low profile, 2GB VRAM)
  - Mixed DDR3-idk (It is 8GB at least)
- - Storage:
+ - Storage (RAID-01):
     - Hitachi Travelstar (250GB 2.5" Boot Drive)
-    - Hitachi Deskstar (250GB RAID 0 - Member 1)
+    - Hitachi Deskstar (250GB Hardware RAID 0 - Member 1)
-    - Hitachi Deskstar (320GB RAID 0 - Member 2)
+    - Hitachi Deskstar (320GB Hardware RAID 0 - Member 2)
+    - Seagate Barracuda (500GB as software mirror of the above RAID 0)
  - Windows 7 Professional

 ## Mobile Devices

 ### Daily Driver (Phone)
-This has been my phone for the last couple of years, it is also my phone lol.\
+This has been my phone for the last couple of years, it is also my first ever smartphone lol.\
-It is a Nokia 6.1 (2018, codename PL2), it is an absolute brick and the software is generally *not too pleasant* (to keep things nice).
+It is a Nokia 6.1 (2018, model TA-1043), it is an absolute brick and the stock software is generally *not too pleasant* (to keep things nice).

 **OS**: It came with Android 8 stock, which got 2 major updates to Android 10 and then left support.\
 I had an Unofficial Pixel Experience ROM on here until I bricked it using Magisk, after which I flashed stock again and decided to not do that dumb stuff on my main again.\
 (It is now running the stock Android 10 again)

+Edit numero 3: I am now running LineageOS 20 and getting weekly updates..
+Works Great!)

 **Specs**:
  - Qualcomm Snapdragon 630